vibspatial/targeted_transcriptomics_training/README.md

 cd targeted_transcriptomics_training
 ```

-## Optional: build conda environment on the VSC
+## Build conda environment on the VSC

 ### 1. Install miniconda in `$VSC_DATA` or `$VSC_DATA_VO_USER` if a `VO` is available: